Automatic design of Hamiltonians: Applications

 The Hamiltonian we learn can only reproduce the correlations present in the training systems.
 Should all the training systems be too small to fully accommodate a certain phase, the learned Hamiltonian will fail to approximate the ground states at the higher system sizes where all the correlations are fully manifested.
 This is the situation we observe for the RR state (see the first column of Table~\ref{tab:overlapsRRCoulomb} ): if only RR wavefunctions for 4,6 and 8 holes ($N_{\phi}$=12,17 and 22) are used the learned optimal Hamiltonian can only poorly approximate the RR state at higher sizes.
 Thus, if the extrapolation to higher system sizes is the goal one must train on the system sizes beyond the characteristic correlation length of the phase.

-Overall we conclude that the framework can be used to construct a good approximation of a wavefunction at higher system size by "learning" the generating Hamiltonian on a smaller and diagonalizing it for a larger system.
+Overall, we find high overlaps on the test systems beyond those used to learn the generating model and conclude that the framework can be used to construct a good approximation of a wavefunction at higher system size by learning the generating Hamiltonian on a smaller and diagonalizing it for a larger system.
 An important prerequisite for this is that the training system is large enough to have developed all the correlations characteristic of the underlying phase of matter.